Support for you

 If you are a student who is concerned that you might harm yourself, you need to contact an emergency or crisis support service.
 Please visit the I need help now webpage for further information.

-We have different specialist practitioners within the team - including counsellors and other mental health specialists.
-After you have registered with us, we may invite you to a 1:1 appointment with a member of our team.
+The team has different specialist practitioners - including counsellors and other mental health specialists.
+After you have registered, we may invite you to a one-to-one appointment.

 Meeting with one of our counsellors or mental health practitioners is about making a positive choice to get help from someone who is not involved in any aspect of your life.
 It offers you the chance to focus on and understand your difficulties.

-We will listen, offer support and understanding, while at the same time be accepting of your values, attitudes and life-style in a non-judgemental way.
+We will listen and offer support and understanding while simultaneously accepting your values, attitudes and lifestyle in a non-judgmental way.

-Our 1:1 work with you is confidential except in rare circumstances – for example, when someone may be in serious danger.
-In these rare instances we will seek to discuss any potential sharing of confidential information with you in advance (see a copy of our MHWT Student Agreement Form for more information).
+Our one-to-one work with you is confidential except in rare circumstances – for example, when someone may be in serious danger.
+In these rare instances, we will seek to discuss any potential sharing of confidential information with you in advance (see our Student Agreement for more information).

 If you are allocated an appointment, our focus will be on developing your strengths, skills and resources to cope.
 We help you to find the answers.

-If you are worried about a friend or family member - for example your son or daughter - who s studying with us at university, please encourage them to seek help and share with them the link to our online registration form.
+If you are worried about a friend or family member, for example, your son or daughter, who is studying with us at the University, please encourage them to seek help and share with them this friendly link to our website: www.wlv.ac.uk/mhw

-Please go to Advice for a concerned parent/carer or friend webpage for further information.
+Go to our Advice for a concerned parent, carer or friend webpage for further information.

 Self-help can be a good starting point if something is troubling you and you aren't sure if you feel ready to talk to someone at the moment.
 It allows you to tackle problems like stress, anxiety and depression in your own time and at a pace that suits you.